devzendo/transputer-macro-assembler/README.md

 Status
 ------
-Last changes in late June 2026 in preparation for release.
+Last changes in August 2026 in preparation for release.

 First release 0.0.1 Midsummer 2019 (12 June 2019) as part of Parachute 0.0.1.